DAntyNoel/bookstore-2024Spring/README.md

   python test_user.py
   ```

-  The test code does not go through the functions there in order, I have made some changes such that all the test results will be `200 OK` or some of custom error (error code start with 5).
+  The test code does not go through the functions there in order, I have made some changes such that all the test results will be `200 OK` or some of deliberate errors (all the error code start with 5).

   <details>
       <summary>Examples</summary>